uswds/uswds-site/_together/02-findings.md

             </ul>
             {% include together/together-quote.html quote="Addresses can get a little tricky on reservations." source="HISP Digital team member"%}
             <p>
-              Many of the digital teams were trying to figure out what changes they need to make to accommodate a more diverse public.
+              Many of the digital teams are trying to figure out what changes they need to make to accommodate a more diverse public.
 Most recognized that personal information is the most foundational information we ask from people, and when what we ask for doesn’t allow users to feel seen and confident in their answers, we may have created a bad experience from the start.
             </p>
           </div>
           {% elsif forloop.index == 5 %}